Unblack metal: Early 1990s

 The Australian band Horde's debut album Hellig Usvart, recorded and released in 1994, is often credited for being the first unblack metal album, although the sole member "Anonymous" has stated that, "there were similar [unblack] bands prior to Horde, even in Norway," referring to Antestor who formed in 1990.
 Prior to 1993, they were a death-doom band called Crush Evil.
 Antestor's debut album Martyrium was also recorded in 1994 and marked a shift into unblack metal territory.
 However, due to issues with the band's record label at the time, the album was not officially released until 2000.
-Euronymous of Mayhem threatened to force Crush Evil to disband, but was murdered by Varg Vikernes in 1993.
+Euronymous of Mayhem expressed in an interview that someone would need to force Crush Evil to disband.

 Hellig Usvart (Norwegian for Holy Unblack) caused great controversy in the black metal scene, and death threats were sent to Nuclear Blast Records headquarters demanding them to release the members' names.
 Later, it was discovered that the only actual member was the former Mortification/Paramaecium drummer Jayson Sherlock from Australia.
 The term "unblack metal" was derived from "holy unblack metal", which was a wordplay on Darkthrone's "unholy black metal" term.
 Media became interested in this controversy.
 On 6 June 1995, the Norwegian weekly newspaper Morgenbladet published an article about the phenomenon of unblack metal, describing Horde's album as "an abrupt satire of the Norwegian black metal movement".
 Antestor was also interviewed, with vocalist Kjetil Molnes stating "We identify ourselves as black metal as a music style, not black metal as an ideology or belief."

-The Swedish band Admonish was formed around 1994 or 1995, and was the first unblack metal band in Sweden.
-They gained notoriety for calling their style "Christian black metal" on their website.
-This caused some debate in the metal underground and soon an anti-Admonish website was started.
-While the band did not officially release any material until 2005, the magazine Metal Hammer called Admonish "one of the leading Christian black metal bands" in a 1990s issue which focused on black metal.